 Viewsonic hasn’t been sitting on their hands by just turning out quality monitors: they’ve realized that there’s more gamers playing on computers than ever.
 So that’s where the VX2252mh 22″ Full HD LED Display comes in: to provide a view for making gaming even more visual.

-Right out of the box I could see a good level of contrast and a very bright picture.
+Right out of the box I could see a good level of dynamic contrast and a very bright picture, along with good viewing angles.
 I decided to lower both a bit for personal preference and so brought up the Settings menu.
 I was familiar with the menu options as it was similar to other Viewsonic models and didn’t have any problems moving from one choice to the other using the front mounted button controls.

 Audio came out best using headphones, as the 2 watt stereo speakers are too puny to really drive the sound for gaming or anything beyond simple system function noises.
 Still, it’s an expected add-on these days, just not in the lower-end models, so having it can be considered a “plus.”